DanferWang/Data-Analytics-Using-Spark/README.md

     take care!
       The full datasets you can download by reading DATASET_README where there is an URL and extract code.

-    Also, I have one DLog for you to learn and follow, however, it is in Chinese!
+    Also, I have one DLog(ReadMe) for you to learn and follow, however, it is in Chinese!

 ## Decision tree and Random forest
       I choose decison tree and random forest algorithm mainly becuase it is easy to be understood!